woosting/turris-notes/howtos/lxc/container-creation.md

     cimport -c <containernaam> -u <username>`
     ```

-    > [Cimport](https://github.com/woosting/cimports) is a 2 stage cascading script.
+    > **Info:** [Cimport](https://github.com/woosting/cimports) is a 2 stage cascading script.
 The first stage copies in a container initialisation script.
 Which is then executed from within the container to actually populate the container and create the user.

     Grab a cup of coffee...